juancarloskatigbak8/Stock-Price-Prediction/README.md

 ### Installing (using either macOS/Linux's Terminal or Windows' Command Prompt)

-1. Extraction of Katigbak_300366535_Assignment1 folder
+1. Extraction of Stock-Price-Prediction folder

 If getting it from OneDrive:
-Just simply download the Katigbak_300366535_Assignment1 folder and open folder which will show files dashboard.pdf, all_stocks_5yr.csv, README.md, part1.ipynb, part2.ipynb, and part3.py as well as "just-in-case" files all_stocks_5yr.parquet, all_stocks_5yr_enhanced_pandas.csv, and all_stocks_5yr_enhanced_polars.csv just in case there are errors like the Jupyter Notebook looking for these files.
+Just simply download the Stock-Price-Prediction folder and open folder which will show files dashboard.pdf, all_stocks_5yr.csv, README.md, part1.ipynb, part2.ipynb, and part3.py as well as "just-in-case" files all_stocks_5yr.parquet, all_stocks_5yr_enhanced_pandas.csv, and all_stocks_5yr_enhanced_polars.csv just in case there are errors like the Jupyter Notebook looking for these files.

 If getting it from Github:
-Extract Katigbak_300366535_Assignment1.zip and then extract all_stocks_5yr.csv.zip to get file extract all_stocks_5yr.csv
+Extract Stock-Price-Prediction.zip and then extract all_stocks_5yr.csv.zip to get file extract all_stocks_5yr.csv

-*Note: Since Katigbak_300366535_Assignment1 downloaded as a ZIP, extract Katigbak_300366535_Assignment1 folder first and extract all_stocks_5yr.csv.zip making sure that the file all_stocks_5yr.csv has been brought out of its folder and placed in Katigbak_300366535_Assignment1 folder together with files dashboard.pdf, README.md, part1.ipynb, part2.ipynb, and part3.py because ideally the assignment should be run sequentially starting with Part 1, then Part 2, and lastly Part 3 with all_stocks_5yr.csv as the crucial file to be able to create the other csv files to run everything.
+*Note: Since Stock-Price-Prediction downloaded as a ZIP, extract Stock-Price-Prediction folder first and extract all_stocks_5yr.csv.zip making sure that the file all_stocks_5yr.csv has been brought out of its folder and placed in Stock-Price-Prediction folder together with files dashboard.pdf, README.md, part1.ipynb, part2.ipynb, and part3.py because ideally the assignment should be run sequentially starting with Part 1, then Part 2, and lastly Part 3 with all_stocks_5yr.csv as the crucial file to be able to create the other csv files to run everything.

 2. Set Up a Virtual Environment (Optional but Recommended)